taoshidev/0xmarkets_contract/README.md

 - positionImpactExponentFactor: This is the "price impact exponent" value for position actions, described in the "Price Impact" section

-- swapFeeFactor: This determines the percentage amount of fees to be deducted for swaps, the fee amount is based on the swap amount

 - swapImpactFactor: This is the "price impact factor" described in the "Price Impact" section